Ultimate Guide to Software as a Medical Device (SaMD)

 So, how do you know if that change has reached the level of requiring a new submission for your SaMD?

-This is still relatively new territory for medical device manufacturers and regulatory bodies.
-However, FDA has released a Proposed Regulatory Framework for Modifications to Artificial Intelligence/Machine Learning (AI/ML)-Based Software as a Medical Device (SaMD) to address this issue.
+In 2019, FDA released a Proposed Regulatory Framework for Modifications to Artificial Intelligence/Machine Learning (AI/ML)-Based Software as a Medical Device (SaMD) to begin addressing this issue.
 While I highly recommend reading the full document, there are a couple things I want to point out here.

 First, FDA still expects manufacturers to refer to and use the guidance document, Deciding When to Submit a 510(k) for a Software Change to an Existing Device, which we discussed earlier in this section.

-In addition to FDA’s proposed regulatory framework, FDA, Health Canada, and the United Kingdom’s Medicines and Healthcare Products Regulatory Agency have come together to issue guiding principles for Good Machine Learning Practice for Medical Device Development.
+Finally, in addition to the EU's AIA and FDA's guidance documents, FDA, Health Canada, and the United Kingdom’s Medicines and Healthcare Products Regulatory Agency have come together to issue guiding principles for Good Machine Learning Practice for Medical Device Development.
 This resource is short and to the point, and it’s essential reading for anyone building a product that includes ML.

 This is still a developing field, but these principles should help guide manufacturers interested in using AI/ML technologies with a SaMD.